top of page

 Francisco de Montejo

-Francisco de Montejo, also known as El Adelantado de Yucatán (the first in Yucatán) was a leader in the conquest of the Yucatán Peninsula and is considered the founder of the city of Mérida in 1542.
+Francisco de Montejo, known as El Adelantado de Yucatán (the first in Yucatán), was a key figure in the conquest of the Yucatán Peninsula and is regarded as the founder of Mérida, which he established in 1542.

-His son, also named Francisco and called Francisco de Montejo, el Mozo (the Younger) for distinction, was also an important player in the settlement and colonization of the Yucatán Peninsula.
+His son, also named Francisco and referred to as Francisco de Montejo el Mozo (the Younger) for distinction, played an important role in the settlement and colonization of the region as well.

 Criticism

-Many consider the Montejos or the Spanish occupiers in general to be ruthless mercenaries and murderers.
-Also because of its location, the monument is therefore considered the most controversial monument in Mérida and has been deliberately damaged on several occasions.
+Some view the Montejos and the Spanish colonizers in general as ruthless mercenaries and murderers.
+Due to its location, the monument has been the target of deliberate damage on several occasions.

 LinkedIn Logo